Professor of Experimental Haematological Oncology

 My research interest is in understanding development and evolution, particularly in plants.
-I run a small research group who work primarily with moss and Arabidopsis; we also grow liverworts, spikemoss, grasses and green seaweeds.
-We use molecular genetics, cell biology and ‘omics approaches to understand gene and protein function in these systems.
+I run a small research group who work primarily with moss, Arabidopsis, seaweeds and microalgae; we also grow liverworts, spikemoss and grasses.
+We use molecular genetics, cell biology, developmental biology and ‘omics approaches to understand gene and protein function in these systems.

 Telephone +44 (0)121 41 45478

 Professor of Mass Spectrometry

 Professor Helen J. Cooper is an expert in the gas-phase ion chemistry of peptides and proteins.
 She is a world-leader in the field of electron capture dissociation mass spectrometry and is responsible for establishing the University of Birmingham as a centre of excellence in mass spectrometry research.
 Professor Cooper has published extensively in peer-reviewed journals and serves on a ...

 Dr Cunningham is an expert in the use of quantitative proteomics techniques to characterise regulatory phosphorylation events and protein-protein interactions that occur during growth factor induced cell signalling.

 Telephone +44 (0)121 414 2652

 Dr Leach joined the University of Birmingham as a Birmingham Fellow in 2012 and is based in the Plant Genetics and Cell Biology group in the School of Biosciences.
 Her work involves using statistical genetics and bioinformatic approaches to dissecting the genetic architecture of quantitative trait variation.